Avinash554/products/README.md

 6. Added Accessibility (i use NVDA Screen Reader)and SEO (Search Engine Optimization)

-7. Added preloader and there top arrow to scroll top from the web page
+7. Added preloader and there is a top arrow to scroll top from the bottom of web page

-7. The project structure all the css files under css folder, images under image folder, js files under js folder and index.html
+7. The project structure is like all the css files under css folder, images under image folder, js files under js folder and index.html

 ## Deployed Environment